-f) The instantaneous fall does not exist (article 44).
-If the wrestler falls instantly from a standing position following a move by his opponent, the attacker receives three points.
-If the wrestler falls instantly during his own move, his opponent receives two points.
-When wrestling in the "par terre" position when the wrestler is in the situation of instant fall, his opponent receives two points.
+f) The instantaneous fall does not exist.
+The instantaneous fall, "both shoulders of the wrestler touching simultaneously and instantaneously the mat", is not considered as a fall (totally controlled by the opponent) (article 44).
+If the wrestler falls instantly from a standing position following a move by his opponent, the attacker receives three four points provided he demonstrates control.

+If the wrestler falls instantly during his own move, his opponent receives two-one points.
+When wrestling in the "par terre" position when the wrestler is in the situation of instant fall, his opponent receives two-one points.